Chocobozzz/PeerTube/support/doc/tools.md

 ### create-transcoding-job.js

 You can use this script to force transcoding of an existing video.
+PeerTube needs to be running.

 ```
 $ sudo -u peertube NODE_CONFIG_DIR=/var/www/peertube/config NODE_ENV=production npm run create-transcoding-job -- -v [videoUUID]